 We are here to Encourage Excellence and Nurture Talent and our role is to help provide support and strong pastoral care to our students during what are arguably some of the most challenging times in their teenage years.
 We want to work with our students and help them to succeed: even if this means that at times we must carry them across the finishing line.
 For external students who join us their comments are often the most insightful and perhaps they should have the last words.

 I really didn't think I would fit in at all but actually I soon realised that all of my ideas about the types of children who come to a Grammar School were completely wrong.
 There are some really amazingly intelligent students but a large number are just like me clever but have to work at it.
 What is great is being surrounded by people who want to work....it sort of motivates you to want to do the same and try to be better.

 I found moving from a Comprehensive to a Grammar far less worrying than I thought.
 I thought everyone would be very posh or really clever when in fact there is a really good mix of all sorts of different people.
 I passed the test in Year 7 but my parents decided not to send me.
 I now wish I had come here for all of my schooling.

 Sixth Form at KEVIGS is so different from my time at my last school.
 I have made some great friends for life, and got involved in things like CCF and Drama which I did not really have the chance to do at my last school.
 The teachers have been really supportive and helpful and the transition from a tiny rural school to a larger Sixth Form has been very easy.
 I say why not join us?

-Please click on the link below to see the letter from the Director of Sixth Form giving details of the Dress Code from September 2013
+Please click on the link below to see the Sixth Form Student Handbook

 See the Louth Joint Sixth Form website for further details of courses and pathways www.ljsf.co.uk